canonical/microcloud/README.md

 **MicroCloud** is the easiest way to get a **fully highly available LXD cluster up and running.**

-It’s a snap package that can automatically configure both LXD and Ceph across a set of servers.
+It’s a snap package that can automatically configure LXD, Ceph, and OVN across a set of servers.
 It relies on mDNS to automatically detect other servers on the network, making it possible to set up a complete cluster by running a single command on one of the machines.

 MicroCloud creates a small footprint cluster of compute nodes with distributed storage and secure networking, optimized for repeatable, reliable remote deployments.
 MicroCloud is aimed at edge computing, and anyone in need of a small-scale private cloud.

 ## **Requirements?**

+MicroCloud requires a minimum of three machines.

+To use local storage, each machine requires a local disk.
-A minimum of **3 systems and at least 3 additional disks** for use by Ceph are required.
+To use distributed storage, at least three additional disks (not only partitions) for use by Ceph are required.

 <p align="center" width="100%">
     <img width="33%" src="https://res.cloudinary.com/canonical/image/fetch/f_auto,q_auto,fl_sanitize,w_236,h_214/https://assets.ubuntu.com/v1/904e5156-LXD+illustration+2.svg">